Benban Solar Park Is Just the Start

 In Egypt’s western desert, approximately 650 km south of Cairo, lies one of the largest solar power plants globally, the Benban Solar Park.
 This huge solar energy project consists of more than 7.2 million photovoltaic panels, transforming the desert’s golden sand into a big ocean of solar panels visible from space.
 In addition to the exceptional economic benefits, the Benban solar plant is also great for the environment.
 It avoids more than 2 million tons of greenhouse gas emissions per year compared to gas power stations.
-For these reasons, the World Bank Group gave the best project award for Benban solar park in 2019, which is the first time for Egypt to win such an award.
+For these reasons, the World Bank Group gave the best project award to Benban solar park in 2019, which is the first time for Egypt to win such an award.

 In this article, we will quickly go through the progress of the Benban solar plant in addition to some of the opportunities and challenges that faced this huge project.